Baker River (Washington): Natural history

 Baker River sockeye are the only known sustaining population of Sockeye salmon in the Skagit River drainage basin.
 The Washington Department of Fish and Wildlife (WDFW) has determined the Baker River sockeye to be genetically distinct from other sockeye salmon.
 As of 1992 the condition of the population was listed as "critical".
 In 1985 only 92 adults were found to return to the river.
 Since the 1990s, however, the population has recovered somewhat, in part due to improvements in the smolt trapping and transportation system.
 20,235 fish were counted in 2003 and since 2010, the numbers have been between 10,000 & 30,000 fish counted per year.
 The WDFW and others' models predicted a run size for Baker sockeye of 46,268 in 2015.
+In 2023 the Baker sockeye return was estimated at over 65,000, unexpectedly high and potentially a new record since monitoring began, and approaching the targeted return of 100,000.

 Before Lower Baker Dam was built in 1925 the fish had free access to the river and natural (pre-dammed) Baker Lake.
 The annual sockeye run at that time was estimated to be approximately 20,000 fish.
 Artificial enhancement began in 1896 when the State of Washington constructed a hatchery on Baker Lake.
 This was the first establishment for the hatching of sockeye salmon.
 The hatchery closed in 1933.
 The construction of Upper Baker Dam in 1959 inundated the natural Baker Lake and surrounding valley, including the spawning grounds of the Baker River sockeye.
 Artificial spawning beds were constructed at the upper end of the new Baker Lake.
 An additional spawning beach was built on Sulfur Creek in 1990.
 All returning sockeye are trapped below Lower Baker Dam and transported to the artificial spawning beaches.

 The Baker River also supports other anadromous salmonids such as coho (Oncorhynchus kisutch), chinook (Oncorhynchus tshawytscha), pink (Oncorhynchus gorbuscha), and chum (Oncorhynchus keta) salmon, winter– and summer–run steelhead trout (Oncorhynchus mykiss) and sea-run cutthroat trout (Oncorhynchus clarki clarki).